Skip to content

 Your Docs Become Agent Knowledge

-Three lines of YAML.
+One CLI flag or three lines of YAML.
 Semantic search over your own docs.

 ingest: